 100 mm side in case of rebar with dia 12 mm or smaller

 150 mm side in case of rebar over dia 12 mm

 225 mm side in case of rebar over dia 25 mm

 The testing rebar should pass though the centre of the cube.
-In one side the bar should be long enough to put in the pull out apparatus (for grip) while in the other side it should extend about 1 cm beyond the concrete face.
-The concrete cube should be reinforced with a helix of 6mm diameter plain mild steel bar at 25 mm pitch with diameter equal to size of cube.
+On one side, the bar should be long enough to put in the pull out apparatus (for grip) while on the other side it should extend about 1 cm beyond the concrete face.
+The concrete cube should be reinforced with a helix of 6 mm diameter plain mild steel bar at 25 mm pitch with diameter equal to the size of the cube.
 If this is not provided, the concrete may fail by splitting.

-To control the length of bonding, PVC pipes can be used to seperate rebar with concrete.
-(This is howver not mentioned in IS2770)
+To control the length of bonding, PVC pipes can be used to separate rebar with concrete.
+(This is however not mentioned in IS2770)

 - IS 2770 ( Part I ) • 1967 Methods of testing bond in reinforced concrete , Part 1 – Pull out test, Bureau of Indian Standards